Code-Done-Right/devcord.py/README.md

 # ❓ Devcord

 Devcord is a basic Python based Discord API wrapper.
-The docs, when released, will be linked soon.
+The docs, when released, will be linked soon!

 Devcord uses Discord's V9 API (The latest API version) and the latest Discord Gateway.